naqib83/Common-Programming-Questions-Solutions/README.md

 #### 9. Linear Search

-#### 10. Find an element from an array of integers using Binary Search
+#### 10. Find an element from an array of integers using Binary Search | The array must be sorted

-*The array must be sorted.
+*Iterative Solution

 ```
 int[] arr = new int[] { 6, 28, 37, 44, 78, 88, 100, 110, 120, 150};